haydenwhayne/gpt-github-crawler/README.md

 - **Recursive GitHub Repository Crawling:** Efficiently traverses the GitHub repository tree.
 - **Pattern Matching:** Utilizes patterns to selectively crawl files in the repository.
 - **Content Decoding:** Automatically decodes file contents for easy processing.
-- **Configurable via JSON:** Allows easy configuration through an external `config.json` file by default, this can be altered with the `--config` flag.
+- [**Configurable via JSON:**](#configuration) Allows easy configuration through an external `config.json` file by default, this can be altered with the `--config` flag.
 - **JSON Output:** Outputs the crawled data into a structured JSON file.
 - **Local Mode:** Supports crawling local repositories by specifying the local path in the configuration file and enabling local mode with the `--local` flag.
+- [**Recommended GPT Instructions:**](#recommended-gpt-instructions) A recommended format for GPT instructions, that can be copied and filled to properly look up and search through uploaded knowledge files outputted by this script and [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler).

 > [!NOTE]
 > Remote repositories are crawled by default, unless local mode is enabled.